shayaantx/botdarr/README.md

 radarr-path=
 # the default quality profile you want to use (go to Radarr->Settings->Profiles)
 radarr-default-profile=

+# your radarr url (i.e., http://SOME-IP:SOME-PORT)
+sonarr-url=
+# your sonarr token (go to Sonarr->Settings->General->Security->Api Key)
+sonarr-token=
+# the root path your sonarr shows get added to
+sonarr-path=
+# the default quality profile you want to use (go to Sonarr->Settings->Profiles)
+sonarr-default-profile=any

+# the discord channel you want the bot installed on
+discord-channel=
 ```

 1. Run the jar using java